kigster/pullulant/README.md

 Typically your group will be `staff`.
 Whatever group you are, that group is applied to the key const_owned_folder_list (`/usr/local` and `/var/chef`), with permissions also reset to `xwr`.
 The idea is that this move should permit multiple co-existing users to share `/usr/local` and `/var/chef` at the same time.

 Note that the current OS-X user must be configured as "Admin" on the Mac, and upon entering their password after the first request for `sudo`, the user will be modified to allow password-less `sudo` access for the duration of the script.
+At the end of the script, that access is removed.

-At the very end, installer cleans this up, or you can run `pullulant -r reset-sudo`
+You can override this in your environment, by running `./pu -r sudo-enable` or `./pu -r sudo-disable`.

 ## Install